Installing Debian 10.8

 community maintained documentation

-Improved versions of the installation system are being developed for the next Debian release, and can also be used to install jessie.
+Improved versions of the installation system are being developed for the next Debian release, and can also be used to install buster.
 For details, see the Debian-Installer project page.